 Soak up the sunshine

-Right now isn’t the best time to sun-soak with the masses at your fave beach clubs, but you can make the most of Bali’s beautiful weather by laying out your sarong, popping on your hottest bikini and lazing the day away by your glittering infinity pool.
+Right now isn’t the best time to sun-soak with the masses at your fave beach club, but you can make the most of the beautiful weather by laying out your sarong, popping on your hottest bikini and lazing the day away by your glittering pool or even just in your garden.
 After all, they say that the virus doesn’t do well in the heat, so bronzing your bod is all for a good cause…

 Go wild with an online shopping spree

-Retail therapy doesn’t have to mean a day traipsing Canggu and Seminyak’s best boutiques.
-You can easily update your wardrobe online, too – from Bali-born bikini brands to the most fabulous jewellery pieces and more – all just a click away.
+Retail therapy doesn’t have to mean a day spent trawling your fave boutiques.
+You can easily update your wardrobe or your home interiors online, too – from bikini brands to fabulous jewellery pieces and more, it’s all just a click away.
 And psst – Bali expats!
-If you haven’t heard of Tokopedia yet, you can thank us later.
-Like the Indonesian version of Amazon, Tokopedia is where you can shop almost all of your fave creature comforts from overseas – already imported and delivered within days.
-Here’s our full list of online stores in Bali & Indonesia.
+If you haven’t jumped on the retail therapy bandwagon yet, here’s our full list of online stores in Bali & Indonesia.